Govind-Patwal/Surfs_Up/README.md

 ![All-season Temp Summary](./Resources/All_seasons_weather_temp_stats.png)

-3. I can also write queries to get the precipitation summary for these 4 months and show the output to the stakeholders.
+3. I can also write queries to get the precipitation summary for these 4 months and show the All-season output to the stakeholders.